es3n1n/rctf2pages/README.md

 otherwise specified.
 To see what each stage does check `run.sh` for the commit title, and `stage.sh` for the executed commands.

-Feel free to ask on the [SIGPwny Discord](https://sigpwny.com/discord) if you need help or have any questions.

 ### GitHub Pages Setup

 Follow [GitHub documentation](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site).